Overview

 Staff

-As Acting Director, Victoria oversees the charity’s operations, fundraising partnerships, conservation programmes and communications while WFN’s Director Danni Parks is on maternity leave.
-She also leads on delivery of the annual Whitley Awards Ceremony and other events throughout the year.
-Victoria has been with WFN for over four years, and holds a Master’s degree in Latin American Studies from Kings College London.
-She previously worked internationally on various grassroots sustainable development initiatives, most recently in Mexico and Peru.
+As Deputy Director, Victoria works closely with Danni to ensure the charity operates within its mission and objectives to realise its ambitions; proactively driving forward organisational and strategic development, while supporting the team to flourish.
+Victoria has been with WFN since 2018, and holds a Master’s degree in Latin American Studies from Kings College London.
+She previously worked internationally on several grassroots sustainable development initiatives, most recently in Mexico and Peru.

-Sarah works on a part time basis at WFN ensuring the smooth running of its London office and provides operational support to the team across events, fundraising, conservation programmes and communications.
+As Head of Operations , Sarah ensures the smooth running of WFN’s London office and provides operational support to the team across events, fundraising, conservation programmes and communications.
 She joined the charity in August 2022 having spent the last nine years overseeing the ecotourism operations at Blue Ventures, a marine conservation NGO.
 Prior to that, she worked in a variety of conservation and operational roles both in the UK and overseas, and holds an MSc in Conservation Science from Imperial College London.
-Sarah loves all things nature based and in her spare time is training to be a Forest School Practitioner so she can share this passion with the next generation of budding conservationists.
+Sarah loves all things nature based and in her spare time is a Forest School Practitioner, sharing this passion with the next generation of budding conservationists.

 BRIAN JOHNSON – HEAD OF FINANCE